Aamir0890/AirTicketBookingService/README.md

 ## Microservice
 We need to fetch the flight data from the flight service and User from AuthService.We are using axios for fetching the data of flight and user.When the booking is coniformed we are sending a request to the remainder service to send a mail to the user that their booking is coniformed.

+- RabbitMq server is used bewteen Booking Service and Remainder Service

 ## RabbitMq for messaging service
-we know that all the services are hosted on different servers.What is going to happen if we are sending a request to a server and the service is down.We use rabbitmq messeging  that is going to store the request and sends the request to the service when the service starts running.
+- We know that all the services are hosted on different servers.What is going to happen if we are sending a request to a server and the service is down.We use rabbitmq messeging  that is going to store the request and sends the request to the service when the service starts running.
+- RabbitMQ is an open-source message-broker software that is used for inter-service communication.
+- It recieves and store request from a service.It will store the request until the recieving service is down.Once the recieving service is online it will send the request to the corresponding service.
+- Please refer to the RabbitMq site to know more (https://www.rabbitmq.com/tutorials/tutorial-one-javascript.html)